fortran-lang/stdlib/src/stdlib_experimental_optval.md

 ### Description

-Returns `x` if it is PRESENT, otherwise `default`.
+Returns `x` if it is present, otherwise `default`.

-This function is intended to be called in a procedure with one or more OPTIONAL arguments, in order to conveniently fall back to a default value if an OPTIONAL argument is not PRESENT.
+This function is intended to be called in a procedure with one or more `optional` arguments, in order to conveniently fall back to a default value if an `optional` argument is not present.

 ### Syntax